 The Company has adopted share-based payment plans under which members of the Board of Directors may award options for ordinary shares to directors, officers, employees and consultants.
-The maximum number of shares issuable under the plans is 7,834,191 and the maximum number of shares which may be reserved for issuance to any one optionee may not exceed 5% of the common shares outstanding at the time of the grant.
-The exercise price of each option is determined by the Board of Directors and cannot be less than the market value of the ordinary shares on the day prior to the award date, and the term of the options cannot exceed five years and unexercised options are cancelled 30 days after termination of employment or directorship.
+The maximum number of shares issuable under the plans is a maximum of 10% of the common shares issued and outstanding at the time of any grant and the maximum number of shares which may be reserved for issuance to any one optionee may not exceed 5% of the common shares outstanding at the time of the grant.
+The exercise price of each option is determined by the Board of Directors and cannot be less than the market value of the ordinary shares on the day prior to the award date, and the term of the options cannot exceed ten years and unexercised options are cancelled 90 days after termination of employment or directorship.
 The option's exercise price and vesting period is established by the Board of Directors at the time of grant.
 All share-based payments will be settled in equity.
 The Company has no legal or constructive obligation to repurchase or settle the options.